carpentries-incubator/singularity-introduction/_episodes/07-singularity-images-building.md

 >
 > It is strongly recommended that you don't use the Docker container for running Singularity images, only for creating them, since the Singularity command runs within the container as the root user.
 >
 > However, for the purposes of this simple example, and potentially for testing/debugging purposes it is useful to know how to run a Singularity container within the Docker Singularity container.
-You may recall from the [Running a container from the image](/06-singularity-images-prep/index.html#running-a-container-from-the-image) section in the previous episode that we used the `--contain` switch to singulairty.
+You may recall from the [Running a container from the image](/06-singularity-images-prep/index.html#running-a-container-from-the-image) section in the previous episode that we used the `--contain` switch with the `singularity` command.
 If you don't use this switch, it is likely that you will get an error relating to `/etc/localtime` similar to the following:
 >
 > ~~~
 > WARNING: skipping mount of /etc/localtime: no such file or directory